 You are allowed to have some casual or part-time work but your pension amount may be affected.

-To be eligible for Mobility Allowance, you must:
+To be eligible for the Mobility Allowance, you must be 16 or over and:

 Concession and Health Care Cards